-- You will miss either lunch or dinner doing what you’re doing.
+- You will likely miss meals doing what you’re doing.
 Eat festival food while you’re in the venue.
 Eat snacks at camp.
 Stay fueled.

 - Set up your tent before you leave for The Forest so you know what you’re doing when you get there.
-Take that opportunity to waterproof it with a good spray waterproofer (wet tents can ruin a festival).
+Take that opportunity to waterproof it with a good waterproofing spray (a wet tent can ruin your festival experience).

 - Do not drive your car in the campgrounds.
-Technically, you can drive to leave the festival and come back.
-But please only do so if absolutely necessary.
-Every campground road is a walkway for Forest Family, and it is disrespectful and can be dangerous to force your car through their yard and path.
+Technically, you can drive to leave the festival and come back, but please only do so if absolutely necessary.
+Every campground road is a walkway for Forest Family.
+It is disrespectful, and can be dangerous to force your car through their yard and path.

-- Plan to walk, take a shuttle, or use a pedicab.
-The general store in the campgrounds expands every year with the most requested items and more than likely can save you any trips you might make to town.
+- Should you need extra supplies, plan to walk, take a shuttle, or use a pedicab.
+The General Store in the campgrounds expands every year with the most requested items, and more than likely can save you any trips you might make to town.

 - The best choice for your valuables is to leave them at home.
 Any valuables that you must bring with you should be locked in your car out of sight when you are not using them.
 Or, you can rent a locker in the festival venue to keep your things cool and safe.

-- Glass is dangerous.
+- Glass is dangerous, and also prohibited.
 Be conscientious and don’t bring any.